-Seamus Heaney (b.
-1939)
+Seamus Heaney (1939-2013)

 A selective list of literary criticism for 20th-century Irish poet Seamus Heaney, favoring signed articles by recognized scholars and articles published in peer-reviewed sources

 "Seamus Heaney, poet, died on August 30th, aged 74."
 A fine obituary for the poet, from The Economist magazine.

 "Seamus Heaney."
 Poetry Archive.
 Directors, Andrew Motion & Richard Carrington.